Irène Kälin: Political career

 From January 2010 to November 2017, Kälin sat in the Grand Council of Aargau, where she served as the vice-chairwoman of three committees: the Committee for Responsibility Planning and Finance (2010–2013), the Naturalization Committee (2013–2015) and the Committee for Environment, Building, Transport, Energy and Land Use Planning (2013–2015); besides, she became a member of the Business Examination Committee in 2017.
 Moreover, she was the co-chairwoman of the Green Party group in the Grand Council.

 Kälin was the vice-chairwoman of the Green Party of Switzerland from 2012 to 2014.

 In the 2015 federal election, Kälin stood for the National Council and the Council of States but was defeated by 2,500 votes by Jonas Fricker.
 On 27 November 2017, she replaced the resigning Fricker in the National Council as she was listed second on the party's electoral list.
 She retained her seat in the 2019 federal election and was appointed as the second vice-chairwoman of the National Council for the year 2019–20.
 After having served as the first vice president in the legislature 2020-2021, she assumed as the President of the National Council in November 2021.

 Political positions

 In Parliament, Kälin has advocated for gender equality, ecology and animal welfare as well as the state recognition of Islam and supported the anti-nuclear movement.
-In April 2022 she and other Swiss parliamentarians were invited to the Ukraine where they informed themselves on the situation of the ongoing Russian Ukrainian war.
+In April 2022 she and other Swiss parliamentarians were invited to Ukraine where they informed themselves on the situation of the ongoing Russian invasion of Ukraine.

 Private life

 In 2013, Kälin entered into a legal union with journalist Werner De Schepper.
 In 2018 they moved from Lenzburg to Oberflachs, Aargau.
 In the same year she gave birth to their first son whom she takes to the National Council during parliamentary debates.
+In 2023, her separation from De Schepper was announced, and Kälin moved to Aarau.
 She also speaks Persian and Arabic.